[Tech] How Single Sign-On (SSO) works

 Did you find this article valuable?

-Support Developer by becoming a sponsor.
+Support random thoughts of mine by becoming a sponsor.
 Any amount is appreciated!